-Three immersive new galleries – Imagine, Play and Design – will showcase over 2,000 star objects from our collections and the UK's National Childhood Collection.
+Three immersive new galleries – Imagine, Play and Design – will showcase around 2,000 star objects from our collections and the UK's National Childhood Collection.

-Vibrant colour and playful, multi-sensory interactive galleries and experiences will transform and enrich the V&A Museum of Childhood's original Victorian architecture.
+Vibrant colour and playful, multi-sensory interactive galleries and experiences will transform and enrich the building's original Victorian architecture.

-From objects displayed at a toddlers' height, to dressing up boxes next to couture fashion, and a huge new variety of spaces for hands-on making, AOC Architecture's colourful, child-centred designs will foster curiosity and a spirit of collaboration, through spaces designed for inter-generational, structured play and creative experimentation, for ages 0 – 14.
+From objects displayed at a toddlers' height, to a wardrobe of costume materials, and new spaces for hands-on making, AOC Architecture's colourful, child-centred designs will foster curiosity and a spirit of collaboration, through spaces designed for inter-generational, structured play and creative experimentation, for ages 0 – 14.

-Budding designers and artists will explore our world-class collections through displays that enable you to touch, explore, activate and wear – because we believe the best way to learn and make sense of the world is through hands-on experience.
+Budding designers and artists will explore our world-class collections through displays that enable you to explore, activate and discuss together – because we believe the best way to learn and make sense of the world is through shared and active experiences.

 Works by leading makers, including Issey Miyake, Bridget Riley and Yves Behar, will explore how objects are made.
-A new Open Studio will house a designer-in-residence, bringing young innovators face-to-face with the future in contemporary design.
+A new Open Studio will be facilitated by a design educator, enabling visitors to test ideas and get involved in hands on designing.

-A new suite of learning studios will enable the museum to become a leading centre for creative curriculum design to support teachers and educators nationally.
+A new Learning Centre will enable Young V&A to become a leader in creative curriculum design to support teachers and educators nationally.
 By relocating the learning areas to the south side of the building, the museum will strengthen the relationship with its gardens, and through direct access to the galleries, will offer provision for teachers to provide their students with an inspirational, object-based experience.

-Find out more about the project as it develops on the V&A Museum of Childhood blog.
+Find out more about the project as it develops on the Young V&A blog.